DNS Certification Authority Authorization: Examples

-Known compliance incidents
+Incidents

 In 2017, Camerfirma was found to improperly validate CAA records.
 Camerfirma claimed to have misunderstood the CA/Browser Forum Baseline Requirements describing CAA validation.

 In early 2020, Let's Encrypt disclosed that their software improperly queried and validated CAA records potentially affecting over 3 million certificates.
-Let's Encrypt worked with customers and site operators to replace over 1.7 million certificates, but decided not to revoke the rest to avoid client downtime and since the affected certificates would all expire in less than 90 days.
+Let's Encrypt worked with customers and site operators to replace over 1.7 million certificates, but decided not to revoke the rest to avoid client downtime since the affected certificates would expire in less than 90 days.